tapafon/SR_Patstrap_support/README.md

 How it works?
 It makes your Patstrap vibrate when you walk into the wall, that's it!

+# WARNING!

+Versions <=1.0 of this mod only support 2.x versions of the game.
+3.x won't work, as internal code logic was changed.

 ## Setup

 ### PatStrap side